Huber-group-EMBL/CSAMA_website/content/registration.md

 Places are awarded on a first-come, first-served basis.
 In previous years the course was sold out.
 We aim to finalize registration by 19th May 2022.

 In order to register, each participant needs to fill in the form below and complete the payment.
 Please include your contact email and name.

 ### Before paying:

 If you are unsure about which category you belong to, if you need to pay by money transfer, if you have special requirements for you invoice, or for any other reason, please contact us at info[at]bioconductor.eu.

-If you are unsure about the VAT, please check the section “Should I pay VAT?” below or ask us at {{< cloakemail "info@bioconductor.eu" >}}.
+If you are unsure about the VAT, please check the “[Should I pay the VAT](#VAT)” section below or ask us at {{< cloakemail "info@bioconductor.eu" >}}.

 **NOTE:** If you pay from your personal bank account you must pay the 22% additional VAT.
 If your institution is European and pays directly through PayPal or money transfer the registration is VAT exempt.
 For other information about VAT please go the “[Should I pay the VAT](#VAT)” section.